byui-cse/cse212-csharp/CSharpFundamentals/1-conditionals.md

 ## Multiple Conditions

 When we allow the software to make decisions, there might be more than one decision that should be made.
-Specifying multiple conditions in python uses the `else if` and `else` keywords.
+Specifying multiple conditions in C# uses the `else if` and `else` keywords.
 The "else if" and represents an additional condition.
 The `else` keyword represents all other possible conditions.
 Here is a complete example to consider:

 ```csharp
 if (temp <= 32.0)